@SwIt Printfil 5.25

-You can make Printfil capturing data from one or more parallel ports (PRN: , LPT1: to LPT9:), or disk files, and automatically redirect your print jobs to any Windows printer, even a printer which is physically connected to the captured port and/or a USB printer with no LPT ports physically installed on your PC.
+Printfil can capture data sent to one or more parallel ports (PRN: , LPT1:-LPT9:), serial (COM1:-COM9:), or disk files, and automatically redirect print jobs to any Windows printer, even if it's physically connected to the captured port and/or a USB printer, with no COM/LPT ports physically installed on your PC.

 it also allows:

 - include logos or other images stored in separate files - use specialist windows fonts (barcodes, for example) as well as normal characters - colorize the text - preview printing - print to ANY printer installed on the Windows Control Panel, including USB, GDI, Windows-only and Virtual printers - print A4 landscape sheets in place of printing on dot-matrix 136-columns printers - send DOS print jobs via fax by using any third-party fax software which acts like a printer - eg. Microsoft Fax, or a multifunction - all-in-one - printer - export print jobs in PDF format, even with encryption and password protection, and send them via e-mail by using your own e-mail client program or a SMTP server, with or without user intervention. - use a single, customizable set of escape sequences for ALL printers, regardless of make, model and emulation provided (if any, as for GDI printers) - print complex jobs to legacy printers in RAW mode (graphs, drawings) and FAST print on matrix printers (like in the DOS age) - archive a copy of all the captured jobs - print to multiple printers simultaneously